Webador/SlmMail/docs/Mailgun.md

 ### Supported functionalities

-SlmMail defines a new Message class, `SlmMail\Mail\Message\Provider\Mailgun`, that you can use to take advantage of specific Mailgun features.
+SlmMail defines a new Message class, `SlmMail\Mail\Message\Mailgun`, that you can use to take advantage of specific Mailgun features.
 The Mailgun transport from SlmMail can work with the standard `Zend\Mail\Message` objects, but if you want to use channels or templates, you must use the Mailgun message class.
 Here are a list of supported features.

 #### Attachments